 The Presbyterian(US) church has several special offerings throughout the year that Eastminster participates in.
+You can give to any of the special offerings during the Sunday worship service or at this page on our website.

 One Great Hour of Sharing